Model Internal Sleuthing: Finding Lexical Identity and Inflectional Features in Modern Language Models: Limitations

 \paragraph{Representation Extraction for Decoder Models} Our current approach for extracting word representations from decoder-only models uses the final subword token.
 This assumption is an intuitive and natural choice, but may not be optimal for all architectures and models.
 Future work could develop better extraction methods that account for subword tokenization effects and leverage attention patterns to create more accurate word-level representations.

-\paragraph{Form and Function in English Inflection} English contains cases where different grammatical functions share the same surface form (e.g., infinitive and non-past verb forms).
-We do not explicitly look at these cases in our classification/probing experiments, but these ambiguities create opportunities to better examine how models separate form from function.
+\paragraph{Form and Function in Inflection} Some languages contain cases where different grammatical functions share the same surface form (\eg infinitive and non-past verb forms in English).
+We do not explicitly examine these cases in our classification experiments, but these ambiguities create opportunities to better examine how models separate form from function across languages.

-\paragraph{English-Only Analysis} Our analysis focuses solely on English, limiting generalization to languages with richer morphological systems, where the separation of lexical identity and inflectional morphology may differ in fundamental ways.

 \paragraph{Indirect Nature of Classifiers} While our classifier methodology follows established best practices~\citep{hewitt-liang-2019-designing, liu-etal-2019-linguistic}, we only detect correlations in hidden activations, not causal mechanisms.

-The increasing non-linearity of lexical encoding in deeper layers suggests that linear regression, MLP and random forest classifiers may not fully capture the complete picture of how information is organized.
+\paragraph{Scope of Steering Experiments} Our steering vector experiments measure changes in classifier performance rather than downstream model outputs.
+Evaluating effects on actual model generation would require more complex experimental designs to control for confounding factors and ensure that observed changes result from the intended representational modifications rather than other influences.